A/B testing is one of the most important parts of user experience research that is conducted by most companies.

 What Every PM Should Know About A/B Testing

-Different Types of Test Design
+The Different Types of A/B Test Design

 A/B tests, as the name suggests, only compare two variables.
 If too many variables are included in an A/B test, it becomes difficult to discern why one version outperformed the other.

-Rather than running dozens of A/B tests on every single design change, a multivariate test can be performed in which every possible combination is tested against each other.
+Rather than running dozens of A/B tests on every design change, a multivariate test can be performed in which every possible combination is tested against each other.

 How to Properly Run A/B Tests

 Aspiring PMs must also know how to successfully conduct an A/B test.

 How to Evaluate Worthwhile Metrics